Exception to the rule: confidence-based matching for smarter cash application

 Here’s how a confidence-based matching engine learns from your exception handling behavior:

-One of the categories that contributes to the Match Score is past history.
-If a user has manually matched a Fairchild Tire invoice to a Fairchild Automotive payment in the past, the engine will use that information to boost the Match Score.
-If a user had made that match multiple times – it’ll boost the Match Score even higher!
-Soon, it’ll be over the threshold that results in an automatic match and that specific exception will never occur again.
+One of the factors that contributes to the Match Score is past history.
+If you have manually matched a Fairchild Tire invoice to a Fairchild Automotive payment in the past, the engine remembers.
+The more times you make that same match, the higher the Match Score for future payments.
+Eventually, the score will exceed the threshold, and the system will handle that match automatically.
+That specific exception will never occur again.

-A confidence-based engine improves itself by incorporating data gathered from exception handlers.
+A confidence-based engine gets smarter over time by learning from data gathered through exception handling.

-Confidence-based matching is designed to work well with messy data.
+Confidence-based matching thrives in messy, imperfect data environments.
 That’s why it’s perfect for cash application.

 Head-to-head comparison of rule-based and confidence-based matching engines